-Robot models are used to represent the kinematic and dynamic properties of
+Robot models simulate the kinematic and dynamic properties of manipulator

-manipulator robots and other rigid body systems.
-The model is represented as a
+robots and other rigid body systems.
+The models are

 rigidBodyJoint elements with